liferay/liferay-docs/develop/tutorials/articles/03-portlets/0x-spring-mvc.markdown

 # Spring MVC

-If you're developing applications for Liferay, it makes sense to use [Liferay's MCVC framework](/develop/tutorials/-/knowledge_base/7-0/liferay-mvc-portlet) and [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder).
+If you're developing applications for Liferay, it makes sense to use [Liferay's MVC framework](/develop/tutorials/-/knowledge_base/7-0/liferay-mvc-portlet) and [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder).
 If you're already a wizard with
 Spring MVC, you can instead use that framework for your application's controller.
 You can still use Service Builder for your Model layer.